-ARTICLE 3.
-PROGRAM ELEMENTS.
+ARTICLE 3-. - PROGRAM ELEMENTS.

-§ 2-9D-15 PROGRAM ELIGIBILITY.
+§ 2-9A9B-1-15 - PROGRAM ELIGIBILITY.

-- (A) Only Business Enterprises that meet the criteria of Minority-Owned Business Enterprises, as defined in Section 2-9D-4 (Definitions) or Women-Owned Business Enterprises, as defined in Section 2-9D-4 (Definitions) may be certified for participation.
-The applicant has the burden of production and persuasion by a preponderance of the evidence. - (B) All MBEs and WBEs must be certified prior to participating in the Program. - (C) Certifications shall be conducted and records kept by DSMBR or its designee as approved by the city council.
+- (A) Only Business Enterprises that meet the criteria of Minority-Owned Business Enterprises, as defined in Section 2-9A9B-4 (Definitions) or Women-Owned Business Enterprises, as defined in Section 2-9A9B-4 (Definitions) may be certified for participation.
+The applicant has the burden of production and persuasion by a preponderance of the evidence. - (B) All MBEs and WBEs must be certified prior to participating in the Program. - (C) Certifications shall be conducted and records kept by SMBR or its designee, as approved by the city council. - (D) Only a Firm or a company owned by a Socially and Economically Disadvantaged person(s) or a company may be certified as a MBE/WBE.
+If Seocially and eEconomically dDisadvantaged individuals own and control a firm through a parent or holding company, established for tax, capitalizationcapitalization, or other purposes consistent with industry practice, and the parent or holding company in turn owns and controls an operating subsidiary, ityou may certify the subsidiary if it otherwise meets all requirements of the program.
+In this situation, the individual owners and controllers of the parent or holding company are deemed to control the subsidiary through the parent or holding company.